g-a-d/cloudformation-random-string/README.md

 ## Usage

 1. Create a new Lambda function with the code in lambda_function.py.
-No special permissions are required so it can run with the basic execution role.
+No special permissions are required (unless you want to encrypt the string), so it can run with the basic execution role.
 2. Run up the sample template.
 Pass in the ARN of the lambda function.
 3. Check out the output of the stack.